xerox78/Online-Bookstore/README.md

 ## Advanced Features

-- **Payment Gateway Integration**: The application integrates with a payment gateway to facilitate secure and efficient processing of payments, offering users a variety of payment options.
 - **Spring Boot Actuator**: Implemented for monitoring the application’s health and performance, providing insights into the application's runtime operations and environment.
 - **Docker Deployment**: The application is containerized using Docker, streamlining the deployment process and ensuring consistency across different environments by encapsulating the application and its dependencies into a Docker container.

 This platform is designed with scalability and security in mind, leveraging the strengths of the Spring framework and modern development practices to provide a user-friendly and reliable online bookstore.

-2. What is it?
-Spring framework that simplifies HTTP request and responses.
-MVC - model-view-controller

-Controller layer -> URL
-Model Layer -> Data representation
-View Layer -> Web page

-Dispatcher Servlet -> Front controller, pattern Handler Mapping

-3. Models Needed
-Books
-@Entity
-@Id -> primary key
-@GeneratedValue -> increment automatically

-4. CRUD
-create, update, get, delete

-5. DTO
-data transfer object -> models Book to DTO, we don't want the data to be floating around the app

-6. Service

-specific methods with multiple repository calls

-Validation should be on the DTO

-7. JPQL

-Named vs index
-contains vs like